Skip to main content

 Review the official instructions for eligibility details.
 Review the official I-601 instructions for complete guidance specific to your immigration case and circumstances.

-To bolster their waiver request, applicants should provide relevant documentation such as affidavits, police reports, court records, evidence of rehabilitation, and medical reports, where applicable.
+To bolster their waiver application, applicants are encouraged to provide affidavits, police reports, court records, evidence of rehabilitation, and medical reports.
+For detailed guidance tailored to your specific immigration case and circumstances, please consult the official I-601 instructions.

 How do I choose the correct eligibility category code on I-601?